credify-pte-ltd/serviceX-rn/README.md

 # servicex-sdk-rn

-A serviceX sdk for react-native
+A serviceX sdk for react-native (Support RN 0.59.x and above)

 ## Installation